Physics-Constrained Flow Matching: Sampling Generative Models with Hard Constraints: Methodology and Setup

 \subsection{PCFM: Physics-Constrained Flow Matching}

 Given a pretrained generative flow model \( v_\theta(u, \tau) \), the flow dynamics define a pushforward map \( \phi_\tau \) that transports samples \( u_0 \sim \pi_0 \) to solution-like outputs \( u_1 = \phi_1(u_0) \sim \pi_1 \).
-In our setting, constraints are imposed on the final sample \( u_1 \), via a nonlinear function \( \mathcal{H}u:= h(u_1) = 0 \), which we wish to enforce \emph{exactly} during inference.
-Our goal is to generate samples \( u(\tau) \) along the generative trajectory such that the terminal output \( u_1 \) satisfies \( h(u_1) = 0 \), while remaining aligned with the learned flow \( v_\theta \).
+In our setting, constraints are imposed on the final sample \( u_1 \), via a nonlinear function \( \mathcal{H}u:= h(u_1) = 0 \), which we wish to enforce \emph{exactly} during inference \footnote{While the usage of the term \emph{hard constraint} typically implies that the constraint residual must be exactly zero, we use it synonymously with \emph{approximate hard constraint}, referring to constraint satisfaction up to solver and machine numerical precision, as common in related works~\citep{donti2021dc3, negiarLearning2023, hansenLearning2023}.}.Our goal is to generate samples \( u(\tau) \) along the generative trajectory such that the terminal output \( u_1 \) satisfies \( h(u_1) = 0 \), while remaining aligned with the learned flow \( v_\theta \).
 To achieve this, we develop a constraint-guided sampling algorithm that interleaves lightweight constraint corrections with marginally consistent flow updates.
 The core procedure is outlined below.

 \paragraph{Forward Shooting and Projection.} At each substep \( \tau \to \tau + \delta \tau \), we first perform a \emph{forward solve} (shooting) to the final flow time \( \tau = 1 \),

 typically using an inexpensive integrator (e.g., Euler with large step size) since high precision is not required for intermediate inference.
 We then apply a single \emph{Gauss–Newton projection} to softly align \( u_1 \) to the constraint manifold,